 #1 Cross the Equator

-Ecuador’s name derives from its position astride the equator, and just outside the capital Quito are a pair of monuments commemorating this fact.
+Ecuador's name derives from its position astride the equator, and just outside the capital Quito are a pair of monuments commemorating this fact.
 The official Mitad del Mundo (Middle of the World) complex was founded in 1936 and celebrates the eighteenth-century Geodesic Mission of French scientist-explorer Charles Marie de La Condamine.
-A line runs through the site to represent the equator (though, ironically, modern GPS technology has since revealed that the true equator line is actually 240m south) bisecting a monolithic Mitad del Mundo monument.
+A line runs through the site to represent the equator (though, ironically, modern GPS technology has since revealed that the true equator line is actually 787 ft / 240 m south), bisecting a monolithic Mitad del Mundo monument.

 #2 Experience Cuenca's Colonial Architecture

-#4 Swim with sharks, penguins, turtles and sea lions in the Galápagos
+#4 Swim with Sharks, Penguins, Turtles & Sea Lions in the Galápagos

 #8 Travel Around the Green Crater Lake on the Quilotoa Loop